 Burke et al. (2018), using their calculations on projected suicide rates because of hot summers caused by climate change, state that this is an important area to plan for.
 Stating plainly, that suicides increase with hotter temperatures and decrease with cold temperatures.
 A statement which Mullins and White (2019) also made.

 With the positive association between hot summers and poor mental health outcomes, it’s undeniable that this issue will probably increase with climate change (Liu et al., 2021).
-A hot world will lead to a more unstable climate, so boiling hot summers is much more likely and our mental health will pay the price for it.
+A hot world will lead to a more unstable climate, so boiling hot summers are much more likely and our mental health will pay the price for it.

 Preventive Measures For Hot Summers